AureliusNguyen/ML-RSA/README.md

 # RSA ML Attack: Advanced Machine Learning Approaches to RSA Cryptanalysis

-This project implements cutting-edge machine learning models for RSA semiprime factorization research, building on prior work by Murat et al. and Nene & Uludag with novel architectural innovations.
+This project implements new machine learning models for RSA semiprime factorization research, building on prior work by Murat et al. and Nene & Uludag with novel architectural innovations.

 ## 🎯 Project Overview